Dave-team/Knowledge-base/Mindfullness.md

 - Make it a habit – e.g. first thing in the morning and have a determined place where you meditate
 - Reflect not on future when there are more immediate things to reflect on
 - One thing to realize here is that you are not in control of your thinking.
 You are simply an observer to whatever happens and whatever your mind produces
 - Life-hack: When in bed, meditate.
 Either you will have a deep meditation or fall asleep.
 Victory either way.
+Don't try to sleep until you consciously relaxed body and breathing.
 - The practice of mindfulness is to be aware and then just start again.
 There is no goal and we will always be distracted by thoughts

 ## Types of mindfullness practices